Berlin Free Walking Tours

 Considering the length of this Berlin tour, ticket prices are more than reasonable.
 Likewise, the paid tours tend to be smaller groups with a wide range of ages for participants.
 This trip is available in both English and Spanish, making it easily accessible for many travelers.

-Insider Tours offers a wide range of Berlin tours, including Third Reich, Cold War, and Royal Potsdam Tours.
+Insider Tours offers a wide range of Berlin tours, including the Third Reich, Cold War, and Royal Potsdam Tours.

 Insider Tours has an impressive 5 out of 5 stars rating on TripAdvisor and Get Your Guide (read some of the reviews).
 Although they have received one or two negative comments, reviews for this particular walking tour are almost all excellent.
 Most guests agree that this trip is both fun and interesting, providing a fantastic overview of Berlin’s history.
 Several customers noted that their tour guides were friendly and informative.
 This trek was especially popular among couples, but families and friends have also been quite pleased with their experience.